nuls-io/NIPs/NIPs/NIP-3_Community Fund Management and Use of Process(Last call).md

 (7) The entrusted funds of the proposal need to clarify the address of the award, the purpose of the entrustment, the calculation of the amount generated by the entrustment, and the future plan of the applicant or the partner;

-(8) All proposals initiated by the community are fully discussed (for no less than 7 days) and are fully understood by all community members and submitted to the Council members for formal proposals;
+(8) All proposals initiated by the community are fully discussed (for no less than 7 days) and are fully understood by all community members and submitted to the Councilors for formal proposals;

-### **2. Council Member Proposal**
+### **2. Councilor Proposal**

-(1) Council members receive community-sponsored proposals that have been fully discussed, and then need to assign an NCG number (NCG + date + Item Number 01, 02 ) and make a formal proposal and initiate a community vote;
+(1) Councilors receive community-sponsored proposals that have been fully discussed, and then need to assign an NCG number (NCG + date + Item Number 01, 02 ) and make a formal proposal and initiate a community vote;

 (2) Both the council and the applicant need to guide the community to vote correctly in the best interest of NULS ecosystem;